naveenrc/naveenrc.github.io/_posts/2019-08-27-quantum-computing-overview.md

 ---
 layout: post
-title: An overview
+title: An overview of basic concepts of Quantum Computing
 description: "Science is interesting.
 From discovering gravity to setting foot on moon, every event was a giant leap of success for mankind.
 Quantum computing, is probably going to shape the future.
 Let`s see what it is and how easy is it to learn & research.
-This article provides an overview of quantum mechanics."
+This article provides an overview of few key characteristics of quantum mechanics that are necessary in quantum computing."
 time: 15 min
 category: articles
-tags: [intro, beginner, jekyll, tutorial]
+tags: [intro, beginner]
 image:
   feature: "post1.jpg"
 ---